WinawerLab/vis-mod-course/Watson2014/README.txt

 Under construction...

-Replicating the first 5 figures in the following paper:
+Replicating the first 11 figures in the following paper:

 Watson, A. B. (2014).
 A formula for human retinal ganglion cell receptive field density as a function of visual field location.
 Journal of Vision, 14(7), 15-15.

-Next step is to use this data to blur an img of high and low sf given the cone distributions at different retinal locations
+Next step is to use this data to blur an img of high and low sf given the cone or RGC distributions at different retinal locations